shanmukhkagal/IndianStateCensusAnayser/README.md

 # IndianStateCensusAnayser
-uc1.1-Given the States
+uc1.2-Given the State Census
-Census CSV file, Check
+CSV File if incorrect
-to ensure the Number
+Returns a custom
-of Record matches
+Exception